angular-architects/ngrx-hateoas/doc/docs/guide/01-getting-started.md

     withHypermediaAction('updateFlightConnection', store => store.writableFlightConnection, 'update')
 );
 ```
-Through the `withHypermediaAction` feature a method called `updateFlightConnection` is added to the store which can be called to send the connection object pointed to by the lambda in the second argument back to the server.
+Through the `withHypermediaAction(<MethodName>, <LambdaToAffectedState>, <ActionName>)` feature a method called `updateFlightConnection` is added to the store which can be called to send the connection object pointed to by the lambda in the second argument back to the server.
 The following code snippet shows how to call this method:

 ```ts
 await this.store.updateFlightConnection();